-Dr Kenji Takeda is Solutions Architect and Technical Manager for the Microsoft Research Connections EMEA team.
+Dr Kenji Takeda is Solutions Architect and Technical Manager for Microsoft Research.
 He is currently focussed on Azure for Research, Azure Machine Learning and academic outreach in Europe, Middle East and Africa.

 He has extensive experience in Cloud Computing, High Performance and High Productivity Computing, Data-intensive Science, Scientific Workflows, Scholarly Communication, Engineering and Educational Outreach.
 His also has research expertise is in the areas of aerodynamics, aeroacoustics and flight simulation, and published over 100 academic papers.
 He has a passion for developing novel computational approaches to tackle fundamental and applied problems in science and engineering.

 He has been recipient of the following awards:

 - Royal Aeronautical Society Silver Award (2009)

 - Royal Academy of Engineering/ExxonMobil Gold Medal for Excellence in Engineering Teaching (2007)